SeattleChris/django_improve_form/README.rst

 User Authorization Process:

-- Integrates 'Django-registration' package with additional features.
+- Integrates **django-registration** package with additional features.
 - Can have a simple flow process of creating new users.
 - Can have an authorization process, requiring an emailed authorization link, before account creation.